 To delete one or more assay runs, you have several options:

 - From the overview page for the assay, select the run(s) to delete using the checkboxes.

 You can also delete a single run directly from the detail page for the run.

 - Go to the runs table for an assay, and click the run to delete.

-- Click the (bars) menu and select Delete Run.
+- Click the Manage menu and select Delete Run.

 For either option, you will be reminded that deletion of runs is permanent and cannot be undone.
-Confirm the action in the popup to actually delete the results.
+If any runs cannot be deleted because of data dependencies this will also be mentioned in the popup.

 Learn about editing and deleting individual results rows within a run in the topic Biologics: Work with Assay Data